fsprojects/Paket/completion/README.zsh.md

 ### Enable infix matching for package IDs

-By default `paket find-packages` will match infixes, which is not the default mode for this completion script.
+By default `paket find-packages` will match infixes, which is not the default mode for Paket completion.
 I think it's unnatural to type

 ```sh
 paket add FAK<tab>
 ```

-which will get completed to
+which will be completed to

 ```sh
 paket add Altairis.Fakturoid.Client
 ```

+if infix matching is enabled.

 If you want this behavior, enable infix matches: